 It can be hard to figure out that "next thing" but there are two categories that have made me money.
 I have always like to draw and paint, but discovered quite quickly that when it came to selling arts and crafts many people were coming away from "decorative" crafts.
 They wanted something else and that is:

 If you are just starting out, try and stick to these two categories.
-Customers love unique things that they can use such as: bath products soaps food items scents outfit accessories (just to name a few)
+Customers love unique things that they can use such as: denim crafts home accessories knitting machine items (just to name a few) Check out the pages on this site for tons of ideas to get your creative juices flowing!

 Start looking around for crafts to make and sell in these two categories and you are likely to find customers.
 But you also have to watch your bottom line, after all you do want to make money selling crafts right?
 So, find a craft that can incorporate something you love to do into something useable or wearable and not take too long to make.